Optimal correction of independent and correlated errors: Finding optimal AQEC codes

-The search for optimal codes thus begins not with the projector $P$, but a set of orthogonal states $\ket{\Psi_i}$ that span the code, {\it i.e.} $\sum_{i=1}^d\prj{\Psi_i}=P$, and by considering an entangled state
+Great advances in the development of near-optimal recovery procedures and analytic bounds on the code performance have been achieved by considering a set of orthogonal states $\ket{\Psi_i}$ that span the code, \textit{i.e.} $\sum_{i=1}^d\prj{\Psi_i}=P$, and the corresponding entangled state

-between ancillary system with orthonormal states $\ket{\phi_i}$ and the system of interest.
-The system is affected by the noisy channel, but there is no dynamics in the ancillary system.
-In other words, Alice keeps the ancilla while sending the remaining entangled state through a noisy quantum channel to Bob.
+between an ancillary system with orthonormal states $\ket{\phi_i}$ and the system of interest (see for example [14-17]).
+The system is then affected by the noisy channel with no dynamics in the ancillary system.
+In fact, we shall go on to show that entanglement preservation of such states corresponds directly with the choice of codes, and that optimal code choice will lead to maximal entanglement preservation for such states.

 If one has a perfect code, this implies that the state of the full composite system can be recovered after the effect of the noisy channel through a recovery operation that is acting on the system of interest only, but not on the ancillary system.
 In terms of entanglement theory, this means that the original state can be recovered through local operations only.
 Since the initial state and the final state (after the noise and recovery) have the same entanglement content (it is the same state), and since entanglement cannot increase through local operations, this implies that entanglement did not decrease through the effect of the noisy channel on the perfect code.
-For imperfect codes therefore, the loss of entanglement due to the noisy channel is a natural tool to characterise the correctability of a noisy channel, which can now be assessed without the need to consider the recovery operation explicitly.
-In what follows we present a method of targeting entanglement directly to identify optimal quantum codes, and demonstrate that such procedures provide substantial improvement in performance over current QEC implementations.
+For imperfect codes therefore, the loss of entanglement, via an appropriate entanglement monotone, is a natural tool to characterise the correctability of a noisy channel.

-The rest of the paper is organised as follows: In section \ref{sec:2} we introduce the regime of approximate quantum error correction and additional nomenclature for examples provided in the text.
-We discuss the entanglement dynamics in \ref{sec:entanglement} and demonstrate explicit correlation between the rate of entanglement decay and the rate of deviation from complete error correction.
-We describe the code optimisation process in \ref{sec:PBest}, and give a simple $3$-qubit example in \ref{Sec:3qubit} where optimal codes are found to give substantial improvements.
-In \ref{Sec:nqubit} we present the $n$-qubit case, with an explicit inequality distinguishing the two optimal regimes.
-We conclude in \ref{sec:Discussion} with some discussion and prospects for further work.